wingmingchan/RWD2/README.md

 Last modified: 8/22/2016 10:52 AM

-RWD2 is my newest implementation of the master-template approach.
+RWD2, aka, the Standard Model, is my newest implementation of the master-template approach.
+This implementation contains a single one-region template used in all pages across multiple sites of the same design.
 My cascade-admin site is driven by this newest implementation.

 All the code I can post used in the implementation of RWD2 at Upstate can be found here.
 What is not included here are: